Why Am I Biting My Tongue in My Sleep?

 How do I stop biting my tongue?

-What causes me to bite my tongue in my sleep?
+What causes me to bite my tongue during sleep?

 There are a number of causes for tongue biting while asleep.